What You Should Know About Hiring a Lawyer on a Contingency Basis

 Having a qualified attorney review your claim at no cost entails zero risk, and your chances of recovering maximum compensation increase significantly when you have legal representation.

-The New Jersey personal injury lawyers at Lynch Law Firm have a “no recovery, no fee policy”.
+The New Jersey personal injury lawyers at Lynch Law Firm, PC have a “no recovery, no fee policy”.
 You do not pay for our services unless we recover funds for you.
 We only receive a percentage of your compensation when we win.